BenjaminOddou/alfred-smart-webp-compression/README.md

 ## 🚀 Start the compression

-Once the workflow the preset and the images folder are set correctly, click on "Start the compression" under the home menu.
+Once the preset and the images folder are set correctly, click on "Start the compression" under the home menu.

 ![start_compress](src/images/start_compress.png)